darkestb4light/spoof/README.md

 To get deeper than the typical app layer, we need to deal with raw sockets.
 This requires elevated privileges since you could do evil things.

 The source argument passed will be inputted into the source address field of the IP header.

-The source argument passed will be inputted into the source address field of the IP header.
 The destination address will be inputted into the destination field of the IP header.
 The destination port will be placed into the destination port field of the TCP header.
-The inent would be to use a source address that is NOT the real source address or hostname, thereby creating a "spoof" scenario.
+The intent would be to use a source address that is NOT the real source address or hostname, thereby creating a "spoof" scenario.

 On BSD systems (OSX and FREEBSD), spoofing 127.0.0.1 causes sendto(2) to